SergiusTheBest/plog/README.md

 #Extending
 Plog can be extended to support new:

-* formatters
+* data types
 * appenders
-* data types
+* formatters

-##Add custom type to stream output
+##Custom data type
-The following function must be implemented to add a custom type to the log stream output:
+The following function must be implemented to add a custom data type to the log stream output:

 ```cpp
 namespace plog